-The Dispute Settlement Centre of Victoria (DSCV) is a part of the Victorian Department of Justice & Community Safety.
+The Dispute Settlement Centre of Victoria (DSCV) is a part of the Victorian Department of Government Services.
 As a part of this department, the DSCV is governed by the normal rules, regulations and complaints procedures that apply to all government bodies.

 Whether you have a complaint about a Dispute Assessment Officer, a Mediator or other staff member, the steps to take are the same.